eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		allocation, parameter copying, and dynamic dispatch"
 		\cite{WikipediaContributors2017j}.

+"Though programming paradigms change slowly, they do change.
+Like a
+	tornado's path, they can leave behind some devastation, taking the form of broken careers and companies that invested poorly."
+	\cite[\S9.1, pp. 314]{Tate2010}.

 To be completed.

 ###	IMPORTANT

 Find out about the advantages of functional programming paradigm
 	\cite{Graham2004} over procedural and structural programming paradigms.
 Also, determine its disadvantages.